elifcerkez/Chess/README.md

 # Chess

 This chess game reads a board from a txt file; if it is not given, it initializes a chess board as default.
 This program calculates the points of both chess players (white & black).
 When it is asked to enter a file name, it is expected that the user input the name only.
+For example: "board1" and "board2".
 The program itself is going to take it as a txt file.
 The points are distrubited like this:

 Pawn = 1          // represented as p + (b for white or s for black) such as pb and ps